Castanea pumila: Uses

 John Smith of Jamestown made the first record of the tree and its nuts in 1612, observing its use by the Native Americans.
 Native Americans made an infusion of chinquapin leaves to relieve headaches and fevers.
 The bark, leaves, wood, and seed husks of the plant contain tannin.
 The nuts can be blanched, dried, and rehydrated to be prepared as food.
 The wood is hard and durable and is sometimes used in fences and fuel, but the plant is too small for the wood to be of commercial importance.

 Chinquapins are used in landscapes for the purpose of attracting wildlife.
-When the base of plant is cut or wounded at ground level the plant will grow multiple stalks producing a thick cover used by turkeys.
-The nuts are consumed by squirrels and rabbits while white tail deer graze upon the foliage.
+When the base of the plant is cut or wounded at ground level the plant will grow multiple stalks producing a thick cover used by turkeys.
+The nuts are consumed by squirrels and rabbits while white-tailed deer graze upon the foliage.